 PROGRAM OVERVIEW

-EnglishAhead's Checkpoint English program is designed to assist in children's language development and skill acquisition in the areas of listening, speaking, reading and writing.
-It offers support for children studying Lower Secondary Checkpoint English.
-We offer tuition classes as well as exam prep, depending on your requirements.
+EnglishAhead's Cambridge International Checkpoint English learning program is designed to assist in children's language development and skill acquisition in the areas of listening, speaking, reading and writing.
+Lessons are delivered based on the learning goals set for Cambridge International Check point Exams.

 COURSE DETAILS